SAP-samples/partner-reference-application/Tutorials/42a-Multi-Tenancy-Service-Broker.md

 7. Reuse the SAP Authorization and Trust Management service instance previously created (nothing to do here).
    - The service broker can use different services to generate and store credentials that are needed later on by applications to access your reusable service.
 In this example, the existing SAP Authorization and Trust Management service (_XSUAA service_) is used as a credentials provider.
-   - An SAP Authorization and Trust Management service (_XSUAA service_) instance with _service-plan: broker_ is already configured to be created via configuration in the project deployment descriptor file [*mta.yaml*](../../../blob/main-multi-tenant-features/mta.yaml).
+   - An SAP Authorization and Trust Management service (_XSUAA service_) instance with _service-plan: broker_ is already configured to be created using the configuration in the project deployment descriptor file [*mta.yaml*](../../../blob/main-multi-tenant-features/mta.yaml).

 8. Reuse the instance of the SAP Audit Log service (see [Manage Data Privacy](./41-Multi-Tenancy-Features-Data-Privacy.md)).
    - The service broker is configured by default to audit log every operation.